learn-co-curriculum/onl01-seng-pt-030220/README.md

 | Pokemon CLI pt 5 | [Video](https://youtu.be/TaRHwKGdJsg) | N/A | N/A |

 # Future Weekly Assignments (Subject to Tweaking)

-### Week 25
-1. JS and Rails - Defining Front-End Web Programming,  JS and Rails - Manipulating the DOM (Introducing The DOM And Just Enough JavaScript) (3 Lessons)
-2. JS and Rails - Manipulating the DOM (Changing The Dom With Dev Tools And JavaScript) (3 Lessons)
-3. JS and Rails - Manipulating the DOM (The DOM Tree) (4 Lessons)
-4. JS and Rails - Manipulating the DOM (JS Fundamentals: Looping And Iteration Code Along) (3 Lessons)
-5. JS and Rails - Manipulating the DOM (Finish) (4 Lessons)

 ### Week 26
 1. JS and Rails: Recognizing JavaScript Events (Functions In JavaScript) (3 Lessons)